czeglediptr/100-days-of-code/log.md

 **Thoughts:** : That blur box algorithm drives me crazy, but I am not giving up that easily.
 I will finish it, even if it takes a month or more!

 **Link to work:** N/A

+### Day 41-42: May 26-27, 2020

+**Today's Progress**: Last two days was all about to somehow get my blur box algorithm work for CS50.
+As I found out, I created a "bug" so to speak, which was the core of my logic ^^'.
+I do not have to say that I spent hours until I found out yesterday (when I was walking to the barber) what the error was.
+So its done and its working!
+I am so happy that I have not given up!

+**Thoughts:** : The best bug is the one you created for your own "entertainment".

+**Link to work:** N/A